GoatWang/SimCorpFinder/README.md

 python setup.py build
 ```

-* if you want to build entire project into a directory
+* if you want to build entire project as wondows installer(.msi)
 ```
 python setup.py bdist_msi
 ```